Madan Bhandari: Aftermath

 A bust has been built at the spot of the accident at Dasdhunga.
 The government of Nepal proposed to build Madan Bhandari Highway from Shantinagar of Jhapa district to Rupal of Dadheldhura district.
 In March 2018, Madan Bhandari Museum was inaugurated in Urlabari, Morang.
 The damaged jeep of the 1993 accident has been kept on display at the Urlabari Museum.

 Awards

-On 2016, he was posthumously awarded with Nepal Ratna Man Padavi, the highest honour to a Nepali citizen by the Government of Nepal.
+In 2016, he was posthumously awarded Nepal Ratna Man Padavi, the highest honour to a Nepali citizen by the Government of Nepal.